Kole Lind

-Kole Lind (born October 16, 1998) is a Canadian professional ice hockey player currently playing for the Texas Stars in the American Hockey League (AHL) while under contract to the Dallas Stars of the National Hockey League (NHL).
+Kole Lind (born October 16, 1998) is a Canadian professional ice hockey player currently is an unrestricted free agent and last played for the Texas Stars in the American Hockey League (AHL) while under contract to the Dallas Stars of the National Hockey League (NHL).

 Early life

 Lind was born on October 16, 1998, in Swift Current, Saskatchewan, Canada to parents Ashley and Marcia.
 Lind's father Ashley grew up playing minor hockey alongside Hayley Wickenheiser before running a farm in Admiral, Saskatchewan.
 Beyond his father, his sisters Taylor and Tenelle played collegiate ice hockey while his younger brother Kalan was drafted by the Nashville Predators in the 2023 NHL entry draft.

 Playing career

 Growing up in Saskatchewan, Lind played minor ice hockey for the Swift Current Legionnaires of the Saskatchewan Male U18 AAA Hockey League (SMAAAHL) and for the Swift Current Kabos Bantam AA Raiders.
 He tallied 46 points during the 2012–13 regular season with the Raiders and was subsequently drafted by the Kelowna Rockets in the 2013 Western Hockey League bantam draft.
 Following the draft, he joined the Saskatoon Contacts for the 2013–14 SMAAAHL season and represented Saskatchewan at the 2013 Western Canada Under 16 Challenge Cup.
 Upon returning from the tournament, Lind finished the season with the Contacts and tallied 21 goals and 16 assists for 37 points through 44 games.

 Lind returned to the Contacts for the 2014–15 season where he broke out offensively and accumulated 45 goals and 34 assists for 79 points through 44 games.
 As such, Lind was named their 2014 Player of the Month in November and was named to the league's 2014–15 First Team All-Star.
 Once the SMAAAHL season was finished, Lind played six regular-season games with the Rockets and seven playoff games.
 He tallied his first WHL playoff point with an assist Tomas Soustal’s third period goal to help them beat the Victoria Royals in Game 1.